-Learn To Lead in Sport and the Performing Arts
+Learn to Lead in Sport and the Performing Arts

 The Ed.D. in Sport and Performance Psychology (EdD-SPP) program prepares you to become a leader who supports peak performance across sport, the performing arts, and high-pressure professional environments.